wiloon/blog/content/post/archive-0/2012-08-01-ruby-helloworld.md

 ### Installing Ruby

-If you don’t have Ruby, install it as shown below.
+If you don't have Ruby, install it as shown below.

 [shell]